saileshp56/saileshp56/README.md

-### Hello!

-I'm a 3rd year computer science student at the University of Waterloo.

 ### What I'm working on 👨‍💻
 - [ ] Algorithmic Trading with Python
 - [ ] Blockchain Development and Research